-WSD is a virtual machine that contains various tools such as Burp Suite and ratproxy and target machines (such as WebGoat).
+WSD is a virtual machine with various tools such as Burp Suite and ratproxy and target machines (such as WebGoat).
 It’s an open-source training environment based on the Ubuntu 12.04 operating system.
 For some objectives, it also contains training materials and user guides.

 You don’t need to run any other tools to use it; all you need is this VM.
 You’ll need to install and run VirtualBox 5 (or later) initially, or you can use VMware instead.
 Then, import the ova file into VirtualBox/VMware, and you’re done.
 It will have the same feel as any other Ubuntu OS.

-This VM is ideal for self-study and learning by beginners and professionals, and teachers who want to teach about vulnerabilities.
+This VM is ideal for self-study and learning by beginners, professionals, and teachers who want to teach about vulnerabilities.